rstacruz/repage.js/Readme.md

 convenient extensions described below.
 As such, refer to the page.js API first.

 ### Via npm or bower

+The npm version lists [page.js] as a `dependency`, while the bower version ships as a standalone .js file.

 ```sh
 $ npm install --save repage